Organizing and Understanding Data

 This is the start of graphing skills.
 It is important that kids have a solid foundation here.

-- Counting Straight Data Worksheet 2 - We work the boxes to insure we have our counting skills intact for the next round of new material.
+- Counting Straight Facts Worksheet 2 - We work the boxes to insure we have our counting skills intact for the next round of new material.

-- Classifying Data into Group Worksheet 3 - This is where it gets really interesting.
+- Classifying Data into Groups Worksheet 3 - This is where it gets really interesting.
 This is still prompted work, so it flows nicely.

-- Organizing Data into Categories Worksheet 4 - More of the same, we are steps from letting them loose on their own classification systems.
+- Organizing Figures into Categories Worksheet 4 - More of the same, we are steps from letting them loose on their own classification systems.

 - Compare Sets of Objects Worksheet 5 - These are great to make sure that kids truly understand the nature of data.

-- Data Chart of Sets Worksheet 6 - One more simple counting data chart for the road.
+- Chart of Sets Worksheet 6 - One more simple counting data chart for the road.